How to Get Rid of Air Bubbles on Your Painted Walls

 Humidity and high temperatures affect the condition of the paint, causing it to bubble and accumulate air.
 Water can also build up under the paint, like during plumbing problems or due to moisture.

-You should wash, clean, and dry any surface before painting it.
+By following these guidelines, you'll ensure a smoother, more professional finish on your painted surfaces, ultimately saving time and effort in the long run.
 For certain materials, you need to sand the surface to ensure the paint can seal to it properly.
 When doing DIY painting on a property from before 1978, you should be especially vigilant regarding safety and cleaning precautions.

 While the property date caution refers to lead paint, you should also be careful with newer properties for a different reason.
 If the walls already have oil-based paint, you don’t want to put latex paint over it and vice versa.
 Otherwise, the chances of blistering paint and having to know how to get rid of air bubbles on painted walls increase greatly.